isikozsoy/CS319_RISK_3G/README.md

 <p> • Defne Betül Çiftçi </p>
 <p> • Alp Üneri </p>
 <p> • Burak Yetiştiren </p>

+Risk is a strategy board game aimed for two to six players of diplomacy, conflict, and conquest.
+The standard version of the game consists of a board in which a map of the world is depicted.
+The map is divided into forty-two territories which are grouped into six continents.
+Turns rotate among players in control of armies with which they attempt to capture territories from other players via battles whose results are determined by dice rolls.
+The number of dice a player is able to attack or defend with is dependent on the number of soldiers that player controls in the applicable territories.
+The classic goal of the game is to occupy every territory on the board and achieve total global domination.
+Both formal and informal alliances may be formed during the course of the game.

 Risk is a strategy board game of diplomacy, conflict and conquest for two to six players.
 The standard version is played on a board depicting a political map of the world,